AdaInTheLab/the-human-pattern-lab/docs/contributing.md

     - `[EWU]` for emotional UX tweaks
     - `[FELINE]` for docs/education
     - `[SCMS]` for system/policy/meta
+    - `[CODA]` for synthesis notes, alignment discussions, or integrative LabNotes archived in the Coda Stacks
+    - `[VESPER]` for shadow analysis, adversarial notes, boundary-pushing thought experiments, or deliberate stress-tests of Lab ideas
     - `[OOI]` for analytics/logging

 | Prefix       | Emoji | Who / What                           | Use for…                                      |